Real Name | Christopher Wesson Bosh |

 Fact Sheet

-• Which school did Chris Bosh go to?
-Chris Bosh attended Georgia Institute of Technology, Lincoln High School
+- Which college/university did Chris Bosh go to?
+Chris Bosh went to Georgia Institute of Technology, Lincoln High School

 FAQ